Is Rice Bad For Dogs?

 No, rice is not bad for dogs.
 Despite what marketing leads you to believe, carbs are not the enemy.

 Dog owners might have read about possible arsenic toxicity in brown rice and other rice products.
-To set the record straight so that our customers aren’t misguided by misinformation or sensationalism, Dr. John Tegzes, VMD, a board-certified veterinary toxicologist, breaks down why rice and other grains are just fine for dogs — what matters is where the rice comes from.
+Dr. John Tegzes, VMD, a board-certified veterinary toxicologist, sets the record straight.
+He explains why rice and other grains are perfectly fine for dogs.
+The key is where the rice comes from, not the grain itself.

 No, rice is not bad for dogs.
 Despite what marketing leads you to believe, carbs are not the enemy.